Biden visits Illinois farm to highlight Russia-driven food inflation | Headlines

 The White House announced actions on Wednesday aimed at helping U.S. farmers boost food production and lower food prices, including doubling funding for domestic fertilizer production and increasing technical help for nutrient management tools.
 The administration will also increase the number of counties eligible for double cropping insurance for planting a second crop on the same land in the same year, the White House said.
 Biden declared this week that combatting inflation is the administration's No. 1 priority, echoing repeated national polls that show Americans see it as their greatest concern.

 New data on Wednesday showed U.S. consumer prices rose at a slower, but still significantly elevated, pace.
 The Labor Department said prices across the economy rose 8.3% over the 12 months through April.
 Food prices alone gained 9.4% over that period.
 The U.N. food agency recently said food prices hit an all-time record in February and again in March, building on previous COVID-driven price spikes.
 Russia and Ukraine account for nearly a third of global wheat and barley production, and two-thirds of the world's exports of sunflower oil used for cooking.
-While in Illinois, Biden will also speak at a convention hosted by the International Brotherhood of Electrical Workers.
-The event was originally scheduled for last August and delayed because of the COVID-19 pandemic.
+While in Illinois, Biden also visited Chicago where he thanked unions for their support and touted his job creation record to a raucous crowd of 3,500 union members from across the United States and Canada at a convention hosted by the International Brotherhood of Electrical Workers.

-Biden is expected to speak about his support for unions, infrastructure investments and the energy industry.
+"You all brought me to the dance, and I mean it," Biden said, calling himself the most pro-union president and lauding the middle class, which he said built America, thanks to union support.
+"Look folks, our economy has gone from being on the mend to being on the move," he said.
+Biden also defended the fiscal stimulus he championed during the pandemic against criticism that it drove up inflation.
+"What did the MAGA crowd wanna do?
+Forget it," he said, adding to his recent attacks on the Republican movement started by former President Donald Trump.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)